hashicorp/terraform/website/source/docs/providers/azurerm/r/express_route_circuit.html.markdown

 The following attributes are exported:

 * `id` - The Resource ID of the ExpressRoute circuit.
-* `serviceProviderProvisioningState` - The ServiceProviderProvisioningState state of the resource.
+* `service_provider_provisioning_state` - The ServiceProviderProvisioningState state of the resource.
     Possible values are "NotProvisioned", "Provisioning", "Provisioned", and "Deprovisioning".
-* `serviceKey` - The string needed by the service provider to provision the ExpressRoute circuit.
+* `service_key` - The string needed by the service provider to provision the ExpressRoute circuit.

 ## Import